bobdavies2000/OpenCVB/README.md

 ![](media/893013652590bac4fa557520f5e13e4a.gif)

 **RedColor_Basics:** *OpenCVB’s TreeView (at right above) shows all the algorithms that contribute to the output of the requested algorithm – in this case RedColor_Basics.
-If a branch in the tree is clicked, the intermediate output that was provided to the parent of the selected branch is displayed.
-As each algorithm is selected, it is highlighted (albeit faintly here) and the algorithm’s output including labels and TrueText is shown.
-This capability enables a further understanding of how the algorithm was constructed.*
+As each algorithm in the tree is selected, it is highlighted (albeit faintly here) and the algorithm’s output is shown (now including labels and TrueText.)
+This capability enables a further understanding of how the algorithm was constructed.
+Task algorithms are run on every frame and are included in the TreeView even though they are not explicitly called by the algorithm.
+The frame rate of 99 fps is not a mistake.
+The Stereolabs Gemini camera runs at that rate when capturing 640x480 images.*

 # Introduction